-You will not be the first parent to be called the worst mother or father in the world, nor the last to be on the receiving end of a blistering "How could you do this to me?"
+You will not be the first to be called the worst parent in the world, nor the last to receive a "How could you do this to me?!?"
 Try not to take it personally, even when it's addressed to you.
 Regardless of your fear that they'll hate you for the rest of their life, they probably won't.
 So when you receive a phone call, or hear yet another heart-wrenching plea to get them out of there, breathe, and remember that you can take the heat now.